zohaibjan/IEEE_TNNLS/readMe.txt

 NOTE: There are multiple versions of the approach if you want to run SVM as a base classifier then use runTraining_SVM in the mainprogram. runTraining uses all classifiers.

 If you are going to use this work please reference:
-Z. Jan and B. Verma, "Multicluster Class-Balanced Ensemble," IEEE Transactions on Neural Networks and Learning Systems, doi: 10.1109/TNNLS.2020.2979839.
+Jan, Z. and Verma, B., 2020.
+Multicluster Class-Balanced Ensemble.
+IEEE Transactions on Neural Networks and Learning Systems.